AustinWise/austinwise.github.com/input/posts/2025-07-27-source-generator.md

 ### Create tools and instructions to help the LLM

-To ensure that the generated output of the source generator does not change unexpected, I [added some snapshot tests](https://github.com/AustinWise/SepCsvSourceGenerator/commit/87936bc60e7f56cf383b9301d53725a51ce2f463).
+To ensure that the generated output of the source generator does not change unexpectedly, I [added some snapshot tests](https://github.com/AustinWise/SepCsvSourceGenerator/commit/87936bc60e7f56cf383b9301d53725a51ce2f463).
 The LLM was able to generally create and fix snapshot tests for the most part.
 But it really struggled to get the whitespace perfect.